 Big Tech has become Too Big.
-Amazon, Apple, Facebook, and Google are facing very real threats to their considerable power over our everyday lives from all sides: lawsuits, federal and state legislation, international action, and a public that is increasingly distrustful of these companies and eager for more regulation and enforcement.
+Amazon, Apple, Facebook (now Meta), and Google are facing very real threats to their considerable power over our everyday lives from all sides: lawsuits, federal and state legislation, international action, and a public that is increasingly distrustful of these companies and eager for more regulation and enforcement.

 Over the last several years, these companies have become bigger and more powerful, and their business decisions have had more impact on our daily lives and society, from the things we buy and where we buy them to the news and opinions we see on social media.
 What were once considered exciting and innovative products that improved our lives have become, for some, a necessary evil with few competitors.
 For others, these companies provide a service they use and enjoy.
 For most, it’s probably a mixture of both.